SFDR Disclosures

 Additional indicators for social and employee, human rights, anti-corruption and anti-bribery matters:

-INDICATORS FOR SOCIAL AND EMPLOYEE, RESPECT FOR HUMAN RIGHTS, ANTI-CORRUPTION AND ANTI-BRIBERY MATTERS | ||||||
+INDICATORS FOR SOCIAL AND EMPLOYEE, RESPECT FOR HUMAN RIGHTS, ANTI-CORRUPTION AND ANTI-BRIBERY MATTERS | ||||||||

 Social and employee matters | 10.
-Violations of UN Global Compact principles and Organization for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises | Share of investments in investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises | % | 0% | Wellington Partners acts in accordance with the International Labor Organization (ILO) standards, United Nations Guiding Principles (UNGPs), United Nations Global Compact (UNGC) Principles and the Organization for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises, and is guided by these international standards to assess the behavior of its investee companies. | Wellington Partners will continue to closely monitor these indicators. |
+Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises | Share of investments in investee companies that have been involved in violations of the UNGC principles or OECD Guidelines for Multinational Enterprises | % | 0% | 0% | Wellington Partners acts in accordance with the International Labor Organization (ILO) standards, United Nations Guiding Principles (UNGPs), United Nations Global Compact (UNGC) Principles and the Organization for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises, and is guided by these international standards to assess the behavior of its investee companies. | ||

-11. Lack of processes and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines for Multinational Enterprises | Share of investments in investee companies without policies to monitor compliance with the UNGC principles or OECD Guidelines for Multinational Enterprises or grievance/complaints handling mechanisms to address violations of the UNGC principles or OECD Guidelines for Multinational Enterprises | % | 72% | In 2023, almost 3 out of 4 of our investee companies had no written policies to monitor compliance with the UNGC principles or OECD Guidelines for Multinational Enterprises or grievance/complaints handling mechanisms to address violations of the UNGC principles or OECD Guidelines for Multinational Enterprises. | Wellington Partners’s investee companies are early-stage and, for reasons of efficiency, we are monitoring compliance with these regulations for the time being.
-In the longer term, however, the companies will develop their own policies. | |
+11. Lack of processes and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines for Multinational Enterprises | Share of investments in investee companies without policies to monitor compliance with the UNGC principles or OECD Guidelines for Multinational Enterprises or grievance/complaints handling mechanisms to address violations of the UNGC principles or OECD Guidelines for Multinational Enterprises | % | 50% | 72% | In 2024, the share of investments in investee companies with written policies to monitor compliance with the UNGC principles or OECD Guidelines for Multinational Enterprises or grievance/complaints handling mechanisms to address violations of the UNGC principles or OECD Guidelines for Multinational Enterprises increased by 22%. | Investment targets are primarily SMEs, often with informal compliance mechanisms rather than formalised policy frameworks.
+Formalising these informal mechanisms typically represents an opportunity to review, enhance and professionalise compliance frameworks.

-12. Unadjusted gender pay gap | Average unadjusted gender pay gap of investee companies | % | 9% | The unadjusted gender pay gap is defined as the difference between the average gross hourly earnings of men and women expressed as a percentage of the average gross hourly earnings of men. | Wellington Partners has been monitoring various diversity KPIs, including the unadjusted gender pay gap.
-Wellington Partners aims to have at least 40% women in the board of its investee companies by the end of 2030.
-In 2024, an active collaboration between the ESG team and the investment team is expected to enhance awareness and support initiatives in this area. |
+12. Unadjusted gender pay gap | Average unadjusted gender pay gap of investee companies | % | 15% | 9% | The unadjusted gender pay gap is defined as the difference between the average gross hourly earnings of men and women expressed as a percentage of the average gross hourly earnings of men.

-13. Board gender diversity | Average ratio of female to male board members in investee companies, expressed as a percentage of all board members | % | 19% | Board is defined as the administrative, management or supervisory body of a company. | Wellington Partners has been monitoring several diversity KPIs, including gender diversity within the workforce, top management, and board levels.
-Wellington Partners aims to have at least 40% women in the board of its investee companies by the end of 2030.
-In 2024, an active collaboration between the ESG team and the investment team is expected to enhance awareness and support initiatives in this area. | |
+13. Board gender diversity | Average ratio of female to male board members in investee companies, expressed as a percentage of all board members | % | 27% | 19% | Board is defined as the administrative, management or supervisory body of a company.

-14. Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons and biological weapons) | Share of investments in investee companies involved in the manufacture or selling of controversial weapons | % | 0% | As exposure to controversial weapons is part of Wellington Partners’s exclusion policy, the share of investments in investee companies involved in the manufacture or selling of controversial weapons will always be 0%. | Wellington Partners applies exclusionary rules to ensure that funds managed will not invest in the following businesses or activities: – Production or trade in any product or activity deemed illegal under applicable local and national laws or regulations; – Businesses for which the main source of income and/or main activity is derived from: – Manufacturing or dealing with arms; – Manufacture of tobacco products; – Human cloning; – Gambling; – Pornography; – Coal burning or extraction.
-Moreover, some additional sectors may be excluded from the investment strategy of a specific fund (ex: distilled alcohol and related products). |
+14. Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons and biological weapons) | Share of investments in investee companies involved in the manufacture or selling of controversial weapons | % | 0% | 0% | As exposure to controversial weapons is part of Wellington Partners’ Exclusion Policy, the share of investments in investee companies involved in the manufacture or selling of controversial weapons will always be 0%. | |||

-Additional mandatory voluntary PAI Indicators | ||||||
+Additional mandatory voluntary PAI Indicators | ||||||||

 Social and employee matters | 15.
-Lack of anti-corruption and anti-bribery policies | Share of investments in entities without policies on anti-corruption and anti-bribery consistent with the United Nations Convention against Corruption | % | 40% | Wellington Partners decided to monitor this additional indicator as the existence of anti-corruption and anti-bribery policies in our investee companies is in line with our Responsible Investment policy. | Wellington Partners will continue to monitor this indicator.
-In the coming years, several ESG initiatives will be organised to raise awareness at our portfolio companies about the importance of anti-corruption measures implementation. |
+Lack of anti-corruption and anti-bribery policies | Share of investments in entities without policies on anti-corruption and anti-bribery consistent with the United Nations Convention against Corruption | % | 36% | 40% | Wellington Partners decided to monitor this additional indicator as the existence of anti-corruption and anti-bribery policies in our investee companies is in line with our Responsible Investment Policy. | SMEs often have informal anti-corruption and anti-bribery policies and commitments in place.
+Formalising these informal commitments presents an opportunity to review, enhance and professionalise compliance frameworks.

 Description of policies to identify and prioritize principal adverse impacts of investment decisions on sustainability factors

-Wellington Partners’ ESG Policy describes all relevant ESG-related processes including on the identification and prioritization of principal adverse impacts on sustainability factors.
+Wellington Partners’ ESG Policy describes all relevant ESG-related processes including the identification and prioritization of principal adverse impacts on sustainability factors.
 Certain PAIs have been prioritized and are part of Wellington Partners’ exclusion criteria, such as the “exposure to controversial weapons”.
-The governing body of Wellington Partners has approved this policy on 27 May 2021 and the last updated version is dated 31 January 2023.
+The governing body of Wellington Partners approved this policy on 27 May 2021 and the last updated version is dated 30 April 2025.
 The responsibility for the implementation of this policy is integrated within organizational strategies and allocated on management level as well as within the dedicated ESG team and each investment manager.
 The two additional indicators were selected based on their relevance for and expected data availability at the portfolio companies and potential future targets.
-The current status on data availability with regards to all (14+2) indicators is assessed as part of the ESG due diligence.
+The status on data availability with regards to all (14+2) indicators is assessed as part of the ESG due diligence.
 Furthermore, the probability of occurrence and the severity of those principal adverse impacts is estimated and their potentially irremediable character is assessed.
 In case any significant risks or severe negative impacts with irremediable character are identified, Wellington Partners will not invest in such a target.
 As Wellington Partners invests in early and growth stage companies, the data to assess the PAIs might not be fully available at the time of acquisition, which could lead to a minor margin of error in the assessment of the PAIs at the time of acquisition.
 However, any data gaps will be filled during the holding period by obtaining the information directly from investee companies and the initial assessment of the PAIs will be revised respectively.
 Initial data sources used include documentation received from the potential target during the due diligence process (e.g. through the data room) and through interviews with the management of the potential targets.
 Additional documentation and relevant data points will be collected from the investee companies during the holding period and will be monitored on a yearly basis.

 Engagement Policies

-Wellington Partners engages with its portfolio companies in order to support the collection and reporting of principal adverse impacts on sustainability factors.
+Wellington Partners engages with its portfolio companies to support the collection and reporting of principal adverse impacts on sustainability factors.
 Wellington Partners’ engagement policy generally covers all (14+2) indicators as shown in the tables above, and the development of the principle adverse impacts with the investee companies will be monitored over the periods reported on.
 Where possible, Wellington Partners will encourage its portfolio companies to reduce their principal adverse impacts on sustainability factors through adequate improvement measures.
 However, due to its minority holdings, the level of engagement might be limited.
 In these cases, Wellington Partners will undertake its best efforts to promote the consideration of PAI improvements.

-Reference to international standards
+Reference to International Standards

 To undermine its commitment to avoiding adverse sustainability impacts, Wellington Partners is a signatory of the UN Principles for Responsible Investment and its ESG due diligence approach is generally aligned with the Ten Principles of the UN Global Compact (UNGC).
 To measure the adherence to the UN Global Compact principles, the following PAIs are used: